-BSc (Eng) and BEng from other universities
+BSc in Engineering and BEng from other universities

-Bachelors of Science and Bachelors of Engineering from other Danish and foreign universities as well as other applicants with a corresponding education can be admitted to the study programme of MSc (Eng) in Product Development and Innovation.
-Such an admission is subject to an individual assessment of whether the applicant's academic qualifications correspond to those of the abovementioned BSc (Eng) / BEng from the Faculty of Engineering at the University of Southern Denmark.
+Bachelors of Science and Bachelors of Engineering from other Danish and foreign universities as well as other applicants with a corresponding education can be admitted to the study programme of MSc in Engineering (Product Development and Innovation).
+Such an admission is subject to an academic assessment of whether the applicant's academic qualifications correspond to those of the abovementioned BSc in Engineering / BEng from the Faculty of Engineering at the University of Southern Denmark.

-1. Bachelors with automatic claim for admission for the profile "Global Supply Chain development"
+1. Bachelors with automatic claim for admission for the profile "Global Supply Chain Development"

-• BSc (Eng) in Product Development and Innovation
+BSc in Engineering (Product Development and Innovation)

-Bachelors of Science in Engineering (Product Development and Innovation) from the Faculty of Engineering at the University of Southern Denmark have an automatic claim for admission on the Msc (Eng) in Product Development and Innovation study programme.
+Bachelors of Science in Engineering (Product Development and Innovation) from the Faculty of Engineering at the University of Southern Denmark have an automatic claim for admission on the MSc in Engineering (Product Development and Innovation) study programme.

-2. Other qualifying bachelor exams (from the University of Southern Denmark for the profile "Global Supply Chain development"
+2. Other qualifying bachelor exams (from the University of Southern Denmark for the profile "Global Supply Chain Development"

-• BSc (Eng) in Innovation and Business
+BSc in Engineering (Innovation and Business)

-Bachelors of Science in Engineering (Innovation and Business) from the Faculty of Engineering at the University of Southern Denmark are immediately entitled to admission for the MSc (Eng) in Product Development and Innovation study programme.
+Bachelors of Science in Engineering (Innovation and Business) from the Faculty of Engineering at the University of Southern Denmark are immediately entitled to admission for the MSc in Engineering (Product Development and Innovation) study programme.

-- BEng in Global Management and Manufacturing - BEng in Manufacturing and Management (Produktionsteknik)
+BEng in Global Management and Manufacturing, BEng in Manufacturing and Management (Produktionsteknik)

-Bachelors of Engineering (Global Management and Manufacturing, as well as Manufacturing and Management) from the Faculty of Engineering at the University of Southern Denmark are immediately entitled to admission for the MSc (Eng) in Product Development and Innovation.
+Bachelors of Engineering (Global Management and Manufacturing, as well as Manufacturing and Management) from the Faculty of Engineering at the University of Southern Denmark are immediately entitled to admission for the MSc in Engineering (Product Development and Innovation).